antoniogarrote/rdfstore-js/README.md

 ## Important Note

 The library is going right now through a major rewrite.
 Versions > 0.9.X must be considered development versions until version 1.0.0 is finished.
 Many features present in versions 0.8.X have been removed.
-Some of them, like persistence in the browser will be added in the next versions, other like the MongoDB backend will be discarded.
+Some of them, will be added in the next versions, other like the MongoDB backend will be discarded.

 Please read this README file carefully to find the current set of features.